35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Susie Hersker Interior Design

-13. Elements of a Farmhouse Bathroom
+14. Elements of a Rustic Farmhouse Bathroom

 Add a statement sink, soft linens, and earthy colors to your bathroom for a farmhouse look.
-A few elements of farmhouse bathrooms are muted wood flooring, rustic cabinets, traditional wood beams, fusing the old with the new, and mixing clean lines with natural textures.
-Farmhouse-style sinks make a statement while adding old-world charm.
-Textured linen – from window treatments to shower curtains also completes the look.
+A few key elements of farmhouse bathrooms include wood flooring, rustic cabinets, traditional wood beams, and a fusion of old and new, blending clean lines with natural textures.

 Rustic Bathroom Design Ideas | A Stunning Rustic Master Bedroom with an Ensuite